scrasmussen/tools/README.md

 the [registry](https://superuser.com/questions/949385/map-capslock-to-control-in-windows-10)
 or using (probably easier) [sharpkeys](https://github.com/randyrants/sharpkeys)

 * __!!
-Install the `Vimium` extension on Google Chrome or the `Vimium-FF` extension for Firefox !!__
+Install the `Vimium` extension on Google Chrome or the `Vimium-FF` extension for Firefox !!__ This allows you to use vimium key bindings to surf the internet.
+No need to use a slow mouse to click while browsing.

-* Use [Window Subsystem for Linux](http://wsl-guide.org/en/latest/) to get all the wonderful things of linux on Windows 10.
+* Use [Window Subsystem for Linux](http://wsl-guide.org/en/latest/) to get all the wonderful things of linux on Windows 10!
 I've found that [tmux](https://blogs.msdn.microsoft.com/commandline/2016/06/08/tmux-support-arrives-for-bash-on-ubuntu-on-windows/) is the a good way to get multiple windows/tabs.